RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ## Background

 In this chapter we focus on foundational skills needed to use the statistical programming language R [@citeR] to tell stories with data.
-Some of it may not make sense at first, but these are skills and approaches that we will come back to throughout these notes.
+Some of it may not make sense at first, but these are skills and approaches that we will often use.
 You should initially just go through this chapter quickly, noting aspects that you do not understand.
 And then come back to this chapter from time to time as you continue through the rest of the book.
 That way you will see how the various bits fit into context.

-R is an open-source language that is useful for statistical programming.
+R is an open-source language for statistical programming.
 You can download R for free from the Comprehensive R Archive Network (CRAN): https://cran.r-project.org.
 R Studio is an Integrated Development Environment (IDE) for R which makes the language easier to use and can be downloaded for free: https://www.rstudio.com/products/rstudio/.

-The past ten years or so, have been characterised by the increased use of the tidyverse.
+The past ten years or so, have been characterized by the increased use of the `tidyverse`.
 This is '...an opinionated collection of R packages designed for data science.
 All packages share an underlying design philosophy, grammar, and data structures' [@tidyversewebsite].
-There are three distinctions here: the original R language, typically referred to as 'base'; the 'tidyverse' which is a collection of packages that build on top of the R language; and other packages.
+There are three distinctions to be clear about: the original R language, typically referred to as 'base'; the 'tidyverse' which is a coherent collection of packages that build on top of base, and other packages.

 Essentially everything that we can do in the tidyverse, we can also do in base.
-But, as the tidyverse was built especially for modern data science it is often easier to use the tidyverse, especially when you are learning.
+But, as the `tidyverse` was built especially for data science it is often easier to use the tidyverse, especially when learning.
 Additionally, often everything that we can do in the tidyverse, we can also do with other packages.
-But, as the tidyverse is a coherent collection of packages, it is often easier to use the tidyverse, again, especially when you are learning.
-Eventually one begins to see cases where it makes sense to trade-off the convenience and coherence of the tidyverse for some features of base or other packages.
+But, as the `tidyverse` is a coherent collection of packages, it is often easier to use the tidyverse, again, especially when learning.
+Eventually there are cases where it makes sense to trade-off the convenience and coherence of the `tidyverse` for some features of base or other packages.
 Indeed, we will see that at various points later in this book.
-For instance, the tidyverse can be slow, and so if one needs to import thousands of CSVs then it can make sense to switch away from `readr::read_csv()`.
-The appropriate use of base and non-tidyverse packages, rather than dogmatic insistence on a particular solution, is a sign of one's development.
+For instance, the `tidyverse` can be slow, and so if one needs to import thousands of CSVs then it can make sense to switch away from `read_csv()`.
+The appropriate use of base and non-tidyverse packages, or even other languages, rather than dogmatic insistence on a particular solution, is a sign of intellectual maturity.

 Central to our use of the statistical programming language R is data, and most of the data that we use will have humans at the heart of it.
-Sometimes it is easy to forget that, but other times it has the opposite effect.
+Sometimes, dealing with human-centered data in this way can have a numbing effect, results in over-generalization, and potentially problematic work.
+Another sign of intellectual maturity is when it has the opposite effect.

 > In practice, I find that far from distancing you from questions of meaning, quantitative data forces you to confront them.
 The numbers draw you in.
 Working with data like this is an unending exercise in humility, a constant compulsion to think through what you can and cannot see, and a standing invitation to understand what the measures really capture---what they mean, and for whom.
 >